 The Board directs the superintendent to ensure procedures are in place for the implementation of special education services and that programs are developed to conform to the requirements of state and federal legislation.
 The superintendent is responsible for appointing a district coordinator for overseeing district fulfillment of its responsibilities regarding students with disabilities.
 Among the coordinator's responsibilities shall be ensuring district enforcement of the due process rights of students with disabilities and their parents.
-The coordinator's name and contact phone number will be provided by the Superintendent's Office, which may be reached at (870) 463-2246 or may be found in the most recent student/parent handbook.

-Legal References: 34 C.F.R. part 300 et seq.
+Legal References: 34 C.F.R.
+300 et seq.